Live in Japan (The Runaways album)

-Live in Japan is the second live album from American rock band The Runaways, released on 13 August 1977.
+Live in Japan is a live album from American rock band The Runaways, released on 13 August 1977.
 The album was originally released only in Japan (their only major fan base), and some other regions including Canada, Australia, New Zealand and the Netherlands.
-It was the last Runaways album Cherie Currie and Jackie Fox appeared on and not intended for release in the United States or the United Kingdom.
+It was the last Runaways album that Cherie Currie and Jackie Fox appeared on and was not intended for release in the United States or the United Kingdom.